tj-mc/rn-perf-repro/README.md

 The view in the white box is animated using the JS driver, which we use to observe the performance of the JS thread.

 Note that smoothness is highest in .68.7, very poor in .70.12, and somewhere in between for .72.3.
-If a differnce is not seen, increase the number of views in the Array.map.
+If a difference is not seen, increase the number of views in the Array.map.

 All demos were recorded in Release mode.